Cyber security risks for executives on the move

 Threat actor insight: DarkHotel

 DarkHotel’s campaign, which was originally identified in November 2014 and dated back to 2009, planted backdoors into the systems of government employees and senior executives of commercially strategic businesses, with the likely intention of exfiltrating data.
-In August 2015, DarkHotel added new tools and used them in new locations in its campaign targeting high-value travellers.
+In August 2015, DarkHotel added new tools and used them in new locations in its campaign against high-value targets.

-Travellers should take precautionary measures before, during and after travel, especially to high-risk locations.
+Precautionary measures should be taken before, during and after a journey, especially to high-risk locations.
 Corporate and personal devices will process and store information that is of high value to cyber threat actors.
-Before travelling, organisations should ensure travellers only take devices necessary for their trip, and secure these devices and the data they hold.
+Before departing, organisations should ensure employees only take devices necessary for their trip, and secure these devices and the data they hold.
 Protective measures include updating software on devices, enabling multi-factor authentication for online accounts, encrypting data stored on a device, and using virtual private networks to protect communications.

-While travelling, travellers should be vigilant about where and how they use their devices.
-Especially when in public places such as airports, hotels and restaurants, travellers should closely guard their devices and avoid accessing sensitive information including online banking, commercially sensitive data and personal information.
-Travellers can use privacy screens to limit their devices’ visibility to people nearby, and combination locks to secure laptop bags.
-When they return, travellers should run antivirus scans on all devices to remove potential malware, and should change passwords on devices and for online services used on their trip.
-Travellers should also remove any WiFi networks they have connected to on their trip, using the ‘forget network’ setting.
+When on the move vigilance is key, particularly about where and how devices are used.
+Especially when in public places such as airports, hotels and restaurants, devices should be closely guarded and users should avoid accessing sensitive information including online banking, commercially sensitive data and personal information.
+Privacy screens can be used to limit devices’ visibility to people nearby, and combination locks to secure laptop bags.
+When they return, employees should run antivirus scans on all devices to remove potential malware, and should change passwords on devices and for online services used on their trip.
+Any WiFi networks they have connected to on their trip should be removed using the ‘forget network’ setting.

 GDPR and the Cyber Crisis Response